ayazlakdawala/user-dashboard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

 ## Description
 This responsive web application, designed for mobile and desktop devices, provides ability for a user to view the list of Users, their details and posts.
+You can clone the project using following link https://github.com/ayazlakdawala/user-dashboard.git

 ## Development server